gsoft-inc/wl-squide/docs/guides/fetch-initial-data.md

 !!!info
 The `onLoadPublicData` handler must return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) object.
 When the [async](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) keyword is included in a function signature, the function will automatically return a `Promise` object.
 !!!

+!!!info
+The `isPublicDataLoaded` must be provided to indicate whether or not the public data loading is completed.
+!!!

 ### Use the endpoint data